na-stewart/sanic-security/README.md

 This library is intended to be easy, convenient, and contains a variety of features:

 * Simple login, registration, and authentication
-* Text and email verification
+* Text and email two-step verification
 * Two-factor authentication
 * Captcha
 * JWT